AgenticAITest/react-admin-foundation/docs/module-sandbox-setup.md

 ## 💡 Tips for Success

-- **Start Small:** Begin with simple operations and gradually add complexity
+- **Focus on the Plugin:** Your main work is in `server/index.ts` - the infrastructure is handled for you
+- **Use Dependency Injection:** Leverage `ctx.router`, `ctx.rbac`, `ctx.withTenantTx`, and `ctx.log` for clean code
+- **Test with Vite:** The hot-reload development experience makes testing fast and efficient
+- **Follow Clean Patterns:** Business logic stays in the plugin, infrastructure stays in sandbox
-- **Use the Dashboard:** The professional interface helps visualize your module
+- **Use the Dashboard:** The professional interface helps visualize and test your module
 - **Test Permissions:** Use the RBAC testing interface extensively
-- **Follow Patterns:** Stick to the established patterns for consistency
-- **Document Changes:** Keep track of what you modify for easier integration

 ## 🔗 Related Documentation